Self-publishing is the new black. Yes, again. And, of course, you want to make your book a bestseller.

 Today is the zero hour for Amanda: the girl starts playing an all-or-nothing game and decides to follow in the steps of self-published entrepreneurs who self-marketed their bestsellers and succeeded.

 What’s their catch?
-None of them were in a hurry to see their book live but took the following five steps instead:
+None of them was in a hurry to see their book live but took the following five steps instead.

 1. Build a Network